-Ballmer was born in March 1956, and grew up near Detroit, where his father worked as a manager at Ford Motor Co.
-He graduated from Harvard University with a bachelorâ€™s degree in mathematics and economics.
-While in college, Ballmer managed the football team, worked on the Harvard Crimson newspaper as well as the university literary magazine, and lived down the hall from fellow sophomore Bill Gates.
-After college, he worked for two years at Procter & Gamble Co. as an assistant product manager and, before joining Microsoft, attended Stanford University Graduate School of Business.
+Ballmer was born in March 1956, and he grew up near Detroit where his father worked as a manager at Ford Motor Company.
+Ballmer earned a bachelor’s degree in mathematics and economics from Harvard University.
+He worked for two years at Procter & Gamble Company as an assistant product manager and attended Stanford University Graduate School of Business before joining Microsoft.

 Graduate, Mathematics & Economics1977

 |Sep 14, 2016||PC World - Microsoft may dump Band fitness trackers as it backs away from hardware|